wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_local_trainingset_path

-A path to the [LOM](../glossary-en.md#lom) file that contains information on the protected application and the filter node settings.
+A path to the [custom ruleset](../user-guides/rules/intro.md) file that contains information on the protected application and the filter node settings.

 !!! info
     This parameter can be set inside the http, server, and location blocks.